srsudar/eg/eg/examples/git.md

 If you are cloning a repository that contains submodules you will need to issue two commands to ensure that the submodules are up to date (`update`) and initialized (`--init`).
-The `--recursive` flag is also used to ensure that submodules at all leves are also initialized:
+The `--recursive` flag is also used to ensure that submodules at all levels are also initialized:

     git submodule update --init --recursive